pawardipawesh/Spelling_Suggester/README.md

-## Context Independent Unsupervised Spelling Suggestor for misspelled word using Pretrained Character Embeddings
+## Context Independent Unsupervised Spelling Suggester for misspelled word using Pretrained Character Embeddings

 **About**